Introduction

 What is the use of a C-bet?

-To keep control of a Poker hand after demonstrating aggressiveness in the preceding betting round, players employ a tactic known as continuation bet or C-bet.
-It entails putting more chips into play to maintain their superior position and potentially compel opponents holding inferior hands to fold, thereby securing victories without reaching showdowns.
+Players employ a tactic known as continuation bet or C-bet to control a Poker hand after demonstrating aggressiveness in the preceding betting round.
+It entails putting more chips into play to maintain their superior position and potentially compel opponents holding inferior hands to fold, securing victories without reaching showdowns.
 Furthermore, it provides valuable information regarding opponents' card strength while strengthening one's perceived strong hand image.

 How much is a C-bet in poker?

-Size of a C-bet can vary based on factors like player's position and number of opponents.
+The size of a C-bet can vary based on factors like the player's position and the number of opponents.
 Typically, it ranges from half to two-thirds of the pot.
-In cases where there are fewer opponents and dry boards involved, smaller sized C-bets will suffice whereas wetter boards or multiple opponents demand larger bets for maximum pressure achievement purposes.
+In cases where there are fewer opponents and dry boards involved, smaller C-bets will suffice, whereas wetter boards or multiple opponents demand larger bets for maximum pressure achievement purposes.

 Is C-betting good?